 1.2.Size and Thickness

-It is vital that you accurately measure the dimensions as there is not a lot of room for a mistake if you want your product to work properly.
+You must accurately measure the dimensions as there is not much room for a mistake if you want your product to work correctly.

 1.3.
 Other Things to Consider

 Here is the list of other components and features you may consider when ordering a PCB:

 •Material – the common choices include standard FR4, FR4-TG170, and halogen-free materials.